Mwpereira/Inverted_Index/README.md

 -   _express_ - for running a server locally to access local files
 -   _stopword_ - for removing stopwords from strings
--   _porter-stemming-english_ - for stemming words in strings
+-   _natural_ - for stemming words in strings

 ## 🎨 Front-End